“The calendar was a graveyard of good intentions.”

 Most community event calendars suffer from the same fatal flaw: they’re dependent on manual input.

 Venues forget to submit events.
 Event organizers use different platforms.
 Information is scattered across dozens of niche sites.
-The result?
 Visitors see incomplete, outdated calendars.
 They stop checking.
 The calendar becomes a liability instead of an asset.

 The Insight: Curation at Scale Requires a Network

+Event calendars don’t scale when each organization works alone.
 Seeker Events Network uses AI to discover hyperlocal events across a shared network of trusted sources.
-Communities curate locally, but discovery and learning happen across the network.
+Communities curate locally; discovery and learning happen across the network.
+Every new event improves coverage.
+Every approval improves accuracy.

 The Solution: How Smart Communities Are Scaling Event Discovery